 - Fold in the grated courgette & walnuts

 - Pour the mixture into the tin & bake at 180°C for 50 minutes to 1 hour

-- Combine 2 tbsp of elderflower cordial with enough icing sugar to make a pourable icing
+- Once cooled, make the icing: combine 2 tbsp of elderflower cordial with enough of the icing sugar to make a pourable icing

 - Drizzle the icing over the cake & sprinkle with the sunflower seeds

 For a step by step guide on how to make my courgette cake, click here: